 So Bing Ads must be doing something right, and it made me wonder, what is Bing doing that Google isn’t?
 It may surprise some that Bing Ads has some powerful advantages for advertisers that Google simply doesn’t.

 Most small and medium-sized businesses see Bing Ads as an afterthought, but they should really consider it sooner.
-Bing Ads uses a similar auction dynamic as the AdWords auction, so the advertisers on Bing have numerous benefits from a lack of competition, such as better ad positions and cheaper costs per click.
-Of our extensive managed services clients who were advertising on both Google and Bing, we saw that nearly all had lower search CPC’s on Bing, averaging 33.5% cheaper CPC on Bing.
+Bing Ads uses a similar auction dynamic as the Google Ads auction, so the advertisers on Bing have numerous benefits from a lack of competition, such as better ad positions and cheaper costs per click.
+Of our extensive marketing services clients who were advertising on both Google and Bing, we saw that nearly all had lower search CPC’s on Bing, averaging 33.5% cheaper CPC on Bing.
 Not only were these clicks cheaper on Bing, but their ads very often were in better positions than their Google counterparts and had higher CTR’s.

-In AdWords, Google makes you set your network, location, ad scheduling, language, and ad rotation settings at the campaign level and ad groups are restricted to their campaign-level settings.
+In Google Ads, Google makes you set your network, location, ad scheduling, language, and ad rotation settings at the campaign level and ad groups are restricted to their campaign-level settings.
 Bing Ads, however, opens these options up at the ad group level, allowing you to quickly adjust a setting for a particular ad group without having to go through the hassle of creating a brand new campaign to make the change.

 Google earned the scorn of the paid search community in 2013 when they forced the migration to enhanced campaigns, where campaigns by default target all desktop, tablet, and mobile devices.
 Users can adjust their bids some for mobile devices, but not for tablets and users can’t opt out of targeting desktop searches.

 While Bing plans to remove some targeting options in March, at the moment Bing advertisers can still exclude desktop and tablet traffic from their campaigns.
 Sophisticated advertisers can even target mobile devices using select operating systems: